Our church is a local gem and a national treasure. Multicultural roots grow deep at St. Paul’s Elkins Park.

 Amelia Earhart attended services at St. Paul’s while a student at the Ogontz school in 1916-17.

-In 1925, St. Paul’s basement was the birthplace of religious radio station WIBG (“Why I Believe in God”) Radio 99, which eventually became THE Philadelphia Top 40 radio station playing Rhythm and Blues music during the height of the Civil Rights era in the 1950s and 60s.
+In 1925, St. Paul’s basement was the birthplace of religious radio station WIBG (“Why I Believe in God”) Radio 99, which eventually became THE Philadelphia Top 40 radio station playing both White Rock and Black Rhythm and Blues music during the height of the Civil Rights era in the 1950s and 60s.

 Past leaders have included The Rev. Marjorie Farmer, noted Philadelphia teacher and Episcopal priest, who served as assistant Rector of our church; as did the Rev. Emmanuel Chemengich, founder of Mwamba Ministries in Kenya.
 Civil rights, anti-poverty, and antiwar activist the Rev. David Gracie was Rector here; as was the Rt.
 Rev. Pierre Whalon, now Bishop of the Convocation of Episcopal Churches in Europe, and the Rev. Marissa Herrera, from Cuba.